fbrcode/hardhat-fund-me-ts/Install.md

 In order to compile the fund me contract, we need the chainlink contracts.
 Import them with:

 `yarn add --dev @chainlink/contracts`

+## Using hardhat-deploy

+This package make this a lot easier to handle deployments: <https://github.com/wighawag/hardhat-deploy>

+`yarn add --dev hardhat-deploy`

+Remap ethers to work with **hardhat-deploy**:

+`yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers`